SolidSok/meet/README.md

 Then: the events section should display a maximum of 32 events

 Scenario 2: User can change the number of events they want to see
-Given:
+Given: user is looking at events
-When:
+When: user selects a number for search display results
-Then:
+Then: display maximum will change to number that user selected

 -------------------
 FEATURE 4: USE THE APP WHEN OFFLINE

 Scenario 1: Show cached data when there’s no internet connection
-Given:
+Given: data has been cached and user is online
-When:
+When: user loads the app
-Then:
+Then: the app will run in offline mode, using cached data

 Scenario 2: Show error when user changes the settings (city, time range)
-Given:
+Given: user is in offline mode, and does not have data cached for new settings
-When:
+When: user changes city settings
-Then:
+Then: an error message will appear

 -------------------
 FEATURE 5: DATA VISUALIZATION

 Scenario 1: Show a chart with the number of upcoming events in each city
-Given:
+Given: data of upcoming events has been obtained
-When:
+When: user clicks on upcoming events section
-Then:
+Then: Chart will display with data of upcoming events